mhaupt/basicode/README.md

 `basicode.jar` and BASIC source file.
 If no BASIC source file is given, a dialogue will open that lets you choose one.

+In case the interpreter should display a splash screen before running the actual program, use the `-intro` argument.
+The splash screen will show until a key is pressed.

 ## Implementation Notes

 The BASICODE implementation is meant to be simple, and to be as "standalone"